jauderho/bl3auto/README.md

 #### Docker
 To run from source:
-1. install docker
+1. Install docker
-2. download project
+2. Download project
-3. navigate to project
+3. Navigate to project
-4. run `docker build -t bl3 .`
+4. Run `docker build -t bl3auto .`
-5. run `docker run -it -v auto_bl3_vip:/root/.config/bl3-auto-vip bl3`
+5. Run `docker run -it -v auto_bl3_vip:/root/.config/bl3-auto-vip bl3auto`
     + The mounted volume will keep track of existing codes that have been used already

 #### Docker Compose
 To run from source:
-1. Installer docker and docker-compose
+1. Install docker and docker-compose
 2. Download project
 3. Navigate to project
 4. Run `BL3_EMAIL="me@myemail.com" BL3_PASSWORD="mypassword" docker-compose up`